Picture: Spot the seals in the bay – St Margaret’s Hope in the winter

 From this point on, the walk involves steps, uneven pathways, and fairly steep hills.
 If you experience limited mobility or are using a wheelchair, we advise you to go back to the left turning just past the Bellevue Inn.
 Turn left.
 Ahead, where the road meets Back Road, you will see the Murray Arms. {Click to rejoin the walk at stops 10 and 10a)

 Return to the back entrance and turn right.
-Follow the path past some cottages and continue by the bay until you are close to Hope Cottage [stop 14 – Spies is on a fence post just before the cottage].
-You can find the next stop – 15 [Marengo] – by going up the steps you passed to get to ‘Spies’.
-Go through the passage, and immediately on your left, you will find the Marengo Centre Noticeboard – the QR code is in the bottom right corner.
+Follow the path past some cottages and continue by the bay until you are close to Hope Cottage.
+The QR code for Stop 14 – Spies is on a fence post just before the cottage.
+You can also listen to the conversation by pressing Stop 14: Mrs Herring and Spies.
+It concerns a German spy who lived and worked here during the Second World War, and another operative.

 Church Road and St. Margaret’s